punish-sph/hyprland-setup/README.md

 ## 📝 License

-MIT License - Free to use and modify
+MIT License - Free to use and modify code OSS Cotion Theme